Skip to content

 timeout_seconds 10 Request timeout.
 Probe fails if no response within this time.

-retries 0 Number of additional attempts before marking down
+retries 0 Consecutive failures required before marking down

-recovery_successes 1 Consecutive passes needed to recover from down
+recovery_successes 2 Consecutive clean passes needed to recover from down

 recovery_interval_seconds (same as interval) Interval to use while the monitor is down/degraded